Organwolf/100-days-of-code/log.md

 **Thoughts**: When I take the time to look at what I'm working with I notice that something has happened over the past month or so.
 I'm not sure if it's the continuity, the coding a little every day, or if it's something else.
 I can sense the progress I'm making.
 I'd like to take a closer look at git and get more familiar with merging branches, creating and resolving pull requests, stashing data and so on.
 Right now I don't feel like I have the time.

 **Experimented with**:

-adding .DS_Store to my gitignore.
+adding `.DS_Store` to my gitignore.
 It always feels powerful when I can make improvements to my git workflow.

-[oh-my-zsh](https://github.com/ohmyzsh/ohmyzsh/wiki/Cheatsheet) literalliy has tons of aliases for git out of the box
+cmd + b toggles the explorer in vscode (mac).
+I'll be using that a lot moving forward.

-today I found this alias `ggp` which pushes the commit to the current branch.
+[oh-my-zsh](https://github.com/ohmyzsh/ohmyzsh/wiki/Cheatsheet) literalliy has tons of aliases for git out of the box today I found this alias `ggp` which pushes the commit to the current branch.

-modifying the gutters between bootstrap columns using custom css
+I also modified the gutters between bootstrap columns using custom css:

 ```css
 .custom-gutter > [class*="col-"] {